slan-teaching/STP598mldl/index.md

 * All the video recordings can now be found at `canvas -> zoom -> could recordings`.

-* Coding assignment 2 is available on canvas, due **11:59pm Friday Sept.
+* Coding assignment 2 is available on mathds, due **11:59pm Friday Sept.
 24, 2021**.
 Please do NOT modify notebook cells or change the filename!

+* Writtin assignment 2 is available on canvas, due **11:59pm Sunday Sept.
+26, 2021**.

 ### Syllabus